nens/threedi-docs/source/d_threedi_portal.rst

 Main session
 ------------

-When starting or following a session, the model will show in the complete extend.
+When starting or following a session, the model will show in the complete extent.
 On the top left you can see the name of the loaded model, and if applicable, the revision number.
 At the top right you can see the user name with which you logged in.
 The map is zoomed in on the model area.

 .. figure:: image/d2.6_main.png
 	:alt: Main session